ethstorage/w3drive/README.md

 ```

 #### Download
-First derive the secret key of the file from root key and file id.
+First derive the secret key of the file from the root key and file id.
 Next, extract all the chunk data of the file from
 the contract.
 Finally, the spliced data is decrypted using the file key.
 ```
 const authTagLength = 16;